vladisnik/git-bare-sync/README.md

 and where from will fetching updates.
 - `remote_user` — User which will used for connect to git server through ssh.
 - `metrics` — File where will write statuses about fetching.
+- `remove_local_branches` - Flag in charge of removing local git branches which no longer exists in remote repository.
+  It corresponds to git option `--prune`.
 - `repos`
   - `subdirectory` — Directory which stored set of git repositories as list.
     - `git_repo` — Name of local git repository with value name of remote repository.